 Qassim fled to an al-Qaida guest house and then to the Tora Bora region when the front lines broke — a move that, according to the ruling, made him “present for a nighttime visit from Osama bin Laden.”

-The report says Qassim prays for the death of President Bush and has repeatedly threatened to kill the guards when he gets out, including telling one U.S. service member he would “murder him and drink his blood for lunch.”
+Leaked to the public in 2011, the 2008 report says Qassim prays for the death of President Bush and has repeatedly threatened to kill the guards when he gets out, including telling one U.S. service member he would “murder him and drink his blood for lunch.”

 As for the evidence supporting Qassim’s detention, the government has claimed for years that its materials are classified.